 For desktops, MEN only offers bare-bone tray apps with fundamental designs.
 It might take a little bit of getting used to if you haven’t used tray apps before, but you should get the hang of it soon enough.

 The settings and menus are hard of any use since MEN is pretty limited in features and doesn’t really offer much.
 You’ll mostly find yourself using the server selection screen only.

 My Expat Network’s smartphone apps for iOS and Android are much more visually appealing than decent mobile apps usually tend to be.
 The main screen allows you to choose your preferred server.

-The Android version supports stealth servers, but this feature is lacking in the iOS app.
+The Android version supports the best stealth servers in Canada, but this feature is lacking in the iOS app.
 As for app ratings, My Expat Network has only a 2.8-star rating on Google Play Store and a 2.0-star rating on the iTunes store.

-Pricing – How much is My Expat Network?
+Pricing – How much is My Expat Network in Canada?

-My Expat Network is exorbitantly priced.
+My Expat Network is exorbitantly priced in Canada.
 Seriously, because it is a very basic VPN with hardly anything on offer, other VPNs don’t already offer a much cheaper rate.

 If you want a plan with 5 simultaneous connections and all 12 server locations, the pricing structure of MEN is: